 The Texas Council for Developmental Disabilities must submit a detailed report to the federal government each year that indicates the degree to which the goals and objectives of the State Plan have been met.
 Summaries of activities initiated and empirical data about how many people benefited from specific activities must also be submitted.

-Create and support promising practices that enable people with developmental disabilities to be fully included in their communities and to have control over their own lives by September 30, 2021.
+Create and support promising practices that enable people with developmental disabilities to be fully included in their communities and to have control over their own lives.

-Improve and/or expand community-based systems to better support people with developmental disabilities or families of children with developmental disabilities to be fully included in their communities by September 30, 2021.
+Improve and/or expand community-based systems to better support people with developmental disabilities or families of children with developmental disabilities to be fully included in their communities.

 Increase the access that individuals with developmental disabilities and families of individuals with developmental disabilities have to information, training, and support to advocate for themselves and/or to collaborate with allies to impact public policy, service systems, and community supports.